manuGil/lecture-notes/swc-notes/shell-notes.md

 cd exercise-data/creatures
 ```

 b.
-Create a shell script `species.sh`, and  use a `for` loop to apply those commanad to all `.dat` files
+Create a shell script: `species.sh`, and  use a `for` loop to apply those commanad to all `.dat` files

 ```shell